Note: This is an archived Handbook entry from 2015.

 Duration: 1 year full-time / up to 2 years part-time

 The Master of Arts in Professional and Applied Ethics 100 point program requires:

-An undergraduate degree (equivalent to an Australian undergraduate degree) or equivalent, in a cognate discipline, with at least H2B (70%) average, and at least 2 years of documented, relevant work experience or equivalent.
+• an undergraduate degree in a cognate discipline with a weighted average mark of at least H2B (70%), or equivalent, and at least 2 years of documented, relevant work experience.